czernous/persian-hugo/exampleSite/content/about/_index.md

 This led me on a journey to learn more about this industry.
 So far I completed a Level 4 Diploma in Copywriting, a certificate in the fundamentals of digital marketing.
 And I am in the midst of completing a Level 4 Diploma in Social Media Marketing.

 I have also written blog posts for a marketing agency.
-You can see my content here
+You can see my content here.

 All these courses have since inspired to use my knowledge to help small businesses gain success online.